Luzanne-S/Intro-component-with-sign-up-form-challenge-hub/README.md

-# Frontend Mentor - Intro component with sign up form solution
+# Frontend Mentor - Intro component with sign up form

 This is a solution to the [Intro component with sign up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.